Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Simulation study

+In this section, we generate synthetic data resembling the main features of the London traffic flow data set to compare different competing methods.
+It has been observed that the performance of the IPW-based method are very poor when the estimated propensity score are very small \citep{Diaz_2017, DR}.
+We seek to avoid such situations for a valid comparison.
+For this purpose, the parameters are chosen such that at least $25\%$ of the observations belong to the treated group.
+We consider both symmetric and skewed distributions to generate observations for the covariates.
+One of the two confounding variables, denoted by $X_1$ follows the normal distribution with mean 15 and standard deviation 6, and the other confounder $X_2$ follows the exponential distribution with mean 2.
+We then include a non-confounding variable $X_3$ generated from the normal distribution with both mean and standard deviation 1, and specify the following relationships between the response variable $Y$ and a binary treatment $D$:

-where errors $\epsilon$ are generated from two different symmetric distributions with mean 0.
-In the first case, we consider $\epsilon$ following a normal distribution with mean 0 and standard deviation 10 and in the second case $\epsilon$ follows a $t$-distribution with degrees of freedom 1.
-The second choice incorporates a heavy tailed component in the data.
-We generate data for sample sizes $n=500$ and $n=1000$.
+where error $\epsilon$ is generated from two different symmetric distributions with mean 0.
+In the first case, we consider $\epsilon$ following the normal distribution with mean 0 and standard deviation 10 and in the second case $\epsilon$ follows the $t$-distribution with degrees of freedom 1.
+These two choices of error distribution allows us to compare the performance of the causal estimators for both light-tailed and heavy-tailed response variable.
+We generate each of the above data sets for two sample sizes $n=500$ and $n=1000$.